 - b.
-In May 2017, the Company raised \$60.8 million, net of issuance costs and underwriting discounts, in an Initial Public Offering ("IPO") on the NASDAQ Stock Market (the "NASDAQ") (see Note 5a2). - c.
+In May 2017, the Company raised \$60.8 million, net of issuance costs and underwriting discounts, in an Initial Public Offering ("IPO") on the NASDAQ Stock Market ("NASDAQ") (see Note 6a2). - c.
 As of the date of approval of the consolidated financial statements, the Company has the ability to fund its planned operations for at least the next 12 months.
 However, the Company's product candidates may never achieve commercialization and it will continue to incur losses for the foreseeable future.
-Therefore, in order to fund the Company's research and development expenses, general and administrative expenses and capital expenditures until such time that the Company can generate substantial revenue, the Company may need to raise additional funds. - d.
-As described in Note 5a1, in April 2017, the Company's board of directors and shareholders approved a 3.2-for-1 split of the Company's ordinary, Preferred A and Preferred A-1 shares.
-All of the share and per share amounts reflected in these financial statements and the notes thereto have been adjusted, on a retroactive basis, to reflect this share split.
+Therefore, in order to fund the Company's research and development expenses, general and administrative expenses and capital expenditures until such time that the Company can generate substantial revenues, the Company may need to raise additional funds. - d.
+As described in Note 6a1, in April 2017, the Company's board of directors and shareholders approved a 3.2-for-1 split of the Company's ordinary, Preferred A and Preferred A-1 shares.
+All of the share and per share amounts reflected in these financial statements and the notes thereto have been adjusted, on a retroactive basis, to reflect this share split. - e.
+During July 2017, the Company announced that it had earned a milestone payment of \$7.5 million under its exclusive worldwide licensing agreement with Allergan Pharmaceuticals International Limited ("Allergan") resulting from Allergan's submission of an Investigational New Drug ("IND") application for the Company's RTGel in combination with Allergan's BOTOX for the treatment of overactive bladder to the U.S. Food and Drug Administration ("FDA").
+The Company received the milestone payment in August 2017.

-NOTE 2-BASIS OF PRESENTATION
+NOTE 2 - BASIS OF PRESENTATION

 The unaudited condensed consolidated interim financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial statements.
 Accordingly, they do not contain all information and notes required by U.S. GAAP for annual financial statements.
-In the opinion of management, these unaudited condensed consolidated interim financial statements reflect all adjustments, which include normal recurring adjustments, necessary for a fair statement of the Company's financial position as of June 30, 2017, the results of operations and cash flows for the six and three month periods ended June 30, 2017 and 2016.
+In the opinion of management, these unaudited condensed consolidated interim financial statements reflect all adjustments, which include normal recurring adjustments, necessary for a fair statement of the Company's financial position as of September 30, 2017, the results of operations and cash flows for the nine and three month periods ended September 30, 2017 and 2016.